What We've Done

 TARA has initiated development of a Domestic Violence Research Project in New York City.
 This would bring together pharmacologists, domestic violence (DV) experts, DBT experts, a community mental health organization and the Brooklyn District Attorneys Office.
 Our aim is to treat DV perpetrators who meet the criteria for BPD (1 of 3 perpetrators) with methods of treatment shown to be effective with BPD.

 We are initiating a Teen Research Project for treating BPD teens with appropriate pharmacological interventions, such as Depakote and with Dialectical Behavior Therapy.
 Our Hotline data and our communication with the research community helps bring family observations and experiences to the attention of researchers.

 TARA is committed tp decreasing the stigma of Borderline Personality Disorder by continuous attempts to reframe BPD in the light of current research.
 We are participating in the American Psychiatric Associations efforts to change the name of BPD and reclassify Axis I and Axis II.
 This will help to diminish the trivialization of the illness and would permit BPD coverage by insurance plans and inclusion in future parity legislation.

-More has yet to be done.
+Much has been accomplished yet there is more to be done.

 We are proud of what we have achieved but by no means satisfied.
 BPD is an illness that has been overlooked for so long that whatever progress has been made in recognizing, treating, and funding resembles how the condition improves… "in baby steps."
 Because so many people are affected by BPD (2%-3% of the general population), as well as their families, we need to take giant steps.
 With your continued support, tax-free contributions, new and renewed membership dollars, we believe we can take a giant step forward.